Extreme Cold Weather Work Clothing

 bending or stretching.

 Upper body - thick shirts, sweaters and jackets in natural materials such as wool, down and cotton (for a shirt) or synthetic materials such as fleece with a sufficient length at the back to avoid exposure of flesh during exertion.
-Overalls and coveralls are very effective and can be obtained lined with extra insulation for colder conditions.
 Vests or gilets are good for a moderate level of activity especially where freedom of arm movement is important, Mine is my standard wear for outdoor chores in the winter.

-Most (all?) soft insulating garments aren't wind or water-proof enough on their own and you will need a shell garment as well if outside at all, you won't need it all the time, but when you do, you'll be glad you're no longer saturated or frozen by the wind trying to get by without.
+Soft insulating garments aren't wind or water-proof enough on their own in cold conditions and you will need a shell garment as well if outside at all, you might not need it all the time, but when you do, you'll be glad you're no longer saturated or frozen by the wind trying to get by without.

 The Outer or Shell Layer